 - The grant will only be advertised the following year if funds remain available.
-In this case the process will be repeated in Dec 2022 (and potentially in Dec 2023), with the value reduced accordingly.
+In this case the process will be repeated annually, with the value reduced accordingly.

-The recipient will be required to enter into a contract with the University of Tasmania that stipulates:
+The recipient will be required to enter into a contract that stipulates:

 - SafeFish must be notified of any outputs associated with the grant prior to publication/presentation (papers, reviews, presentations, web documents, social media postings, articles etc.)